poblabs/weewx-belchertown/README.md

 This skin (or theme, or template) is for the [weewx weather software](http://weewx.com) and is modeled after my website [BelchertownWeather.com](https://belchertownweather.com).
 I developed that website with custom features but used weewx as the backend archive.
 It was a good fit to port the site to a weewx skin.

 Features include:
-* Real-time streaming updates on the front page of the webpage without neededing to reload the website.
+* Real-time streaming updates on the front page of the webpage without neededing to reload the website. (weewx-mqtt extension required)
-* Forecast data updated every hour without needing to reload the website.
+* Forecast data updated every hour without needing to reload the website. (a free DarkSky API key required)
+* Information on your closest Earthquake updated automatically every 3 hours
 * Observation graphs without needing to reload the website.
 * Weather records for the current year, and for all time.
 * Responsive design.
 Mobile and iPad landscape ready!
 Use your mobile phone or iPad in landscape mode as an additional live console display.